 Yet the farmer knows that unless he diligently pursues his responsibilities to plow, plant, fertilize, and cultivate, he can- not expect a harvest at the end of the season.
 In a sense he is in a partnership with God, and he will reap its benefits only when he has fulfilled his own responsibilities.
 Farming is a joint venture between God and the farmer.
 The farmer cannot do what God must do, and God will not do what the farmer should do.

-If the Christian is going to grow in the grace and knowledge of Jesus Christ it is essential that we rightly understand the source, the supplements and the satisfaction of spiritual growth.
+If the Christian is going to grow in the grace and knowledge of Jesus Christ it is essential that we rightly understand the source, the supplements, and the satisfaction of spiritual growth.
 God works but we have a responsibility (Phil.
 2:13).

 1. THE SOURCE FOR SPIRITUAL GROWTH (1:3-4)

-The source and foundation for the Christian’s growth begins with the work of God in salvation and is then imparted to the believer by knowing Christ and His Word.
+The source and foundation for the Christian’s growth begin with the work of God in salvation and is then imparted to the believer by knowing Christ and His Word.
 Apart from God’s saving work in the life of a sinner, no person can genuinely grow spiritually.
-This is why looking to things like human tradition, rules and regulations, or mystical experiencing can’t help us.
+This is why looking to things like human tradition, rules, and regulations, or mystical experiencing can’t help us.
 All of these may make great promises but they are hollow.

 As God’s people, we need to be aware of the great storehouse from which our abilities to grow in grace come from.
 Peter begins by reminding his readers, “His divine power has granted to us all things that pertain to life and godliness” (2 Pet.
 1:3a).
 The “divine power” here is referring to the sovereign work of Jesus Christ in saving sinners.
 By means of this power, He “has granted to us all things that pertain to life and godliness”.
 This statement reveals that Jesus Christ has granted to His people everything they need for salvation and sanctification.
 The only way to receive salvation and receive the needed power to grow is found in Christ (cf. 1 Cor.
 1:4-5, 30; 2 Cor.
 9:8, 12:9; Eph.
 1:3, 3:19; Col. 2:10; 2 Tim.
 3:16-17).

-How do we take hold of the necessary resources need for spiritual growth that are found in Jesus Christ?
+How do we take hold of the necessary resources need for spiritual growth that is found in Jesus Christ?
 Peter continues, “through the knowledge of him who called us to his own glory and excellence” (2 Pet.
 1:3b).
 This means that it comes by the believer closely communing and relating to Christ.
 This is possible because He “called us to his own glory and excellence”.
 This means that when Christ calls people to come to Him to receive salvation, they come to Him who is morally virtuous, which is something they are called to live in harmony with.
 The practical way in which a believer enjoys this knowledge of Christ is through the precious promises of God.
 By means of His “own glory and excellence” Christ “has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire” (2 Pet.
 1:4).
 God has made promises to His people (which can be found in His Word) that they will be made like Christ and will enjoy eternal life.
 It is through these promises that the believer shares in God’s moral excellence by becoming like His Son.

 The great truth of these opening verses is that God has granted to His people all that they need to grow spiritually.
 The source for spiritual growth is found in Christ, and we take hold of it by knowing His promises.